wwang-chcn/Giotto_ReadtheDocs/rd_md/processGiotto.md

 See [`filterGiotto`](#filtergiotto) , [`normalizeGiotto`](#normalizegiotto) ,
  [`addStatistics`](#addstatistics) , and [`adjustGiottoMatrix`](#adjustgiottomatrix) .
 For more
  information about the different parameters in each step.
 If you do not provide them it will use the default values.
+If no adjustment is required, adjust_params must be set to NULL

 ## Value